-Undergraduate students in the arts and sciences present their scholarly works from the past academic year in oral and poster format.
-The opening of the conference includes a keynote address.
+Undergraduate students in the arts and sciences will present their scholarly works from the past academic year in an online format.

-This type of conference prepares students for graduate-level expectations, as well as teaching them the ability to talk about their research in grad school interviews.
+This type of conference prepares students for graduate-level expectations, as well as teaches them the ability to talk about their research in grad school interviews.

-For students who follow a career path after their undergraduate studies, the conference improves self-confidence, their ability to articulate ideas publicly, and increases appreciation of scholarship in other disciplines.
+For students who follow a career path after their undergraduate studies, the conference improves self-confidence, the ability to articulate ideas publicly, and increases appreciation of scholarship in other disciplines.